 Ford Motor Co.
-(F), the second-largest U.S. automaker, said it raised incentives this month to boost domestic sales after cutting them about $300 a vehicle in April.
+(F:US), the second-largest U.S. automaker, said it raised incentives this month to boost domestic sales after cutting them about $300 a vehicle in April.

 “We pulled back perhaps a little too much in the month of April, which is why we had a bit of a dip,” Erich Merkle, the company’s sales analyst, told reporters at a briefing today in Dearborn, Michigan.
 Ford boosted incentives to be in line with the industry, which remains “very disciplined” in its use of discounts, he said.

 Ford, unable to keep up with rising demand, said it will lose U.S. market share this year after three consecutive annual gains.
 Sales in April slid 5.1 percent for Ford while gaining 2.3 percent industrywide.
 Its market share fell to 15.4 percent this year through April, from 16.2 percent last year, according to researcher Autodata Corp. of Woodcliff Lake, New Jersey.